Open-Source-Compliance/package-analysis/README.md

 * confirm scanner findings either file by file or via bulk statement
 * correct scanner findings either file by file or via bulk statement

-The following listing provides more information about the tasks carried out:
+The following subsections provide more information about the tasks carried out:

+#### Correcting scanner findings
-* There might be cases where the scanner matches some license information in a file but this information is not the license of the file.
+There might be cases where the scanner matches some license information in a file but this information is not the license of the file.
 For example
 > "DT binding documents should be licensed (GPL-2.0-only OR BSD-2-Clause)\n" . $herecurr) && $fix) {$fixed[$fixlinenr] =~ s/SPDX-License-Identifier: .*/SPDX-License-Identifier: (GPL-2.0-only OR BSD-2-Clause)/;

 This is some code checking whether some files carry the expected SPDX expressions, thus it is not the licensing of this particular file.
 In this case and due to the fact that the file does not contain any license information the conclusion is "no license known", which is mapped to "NO ASSERTION" in SPDX terminology.

-* In other cases there might be no license information in files of a certain subdirectory - but in the Readme file of the subdirectory or on root level of the package there might be a statement, like:
+In other cases there might be no license information in files of a certain subdirectory - but in the Readme file of the subdirectory or on root level of the package there might be a statement, like:
 > Files in directory abc are all licensed under Apache-2.0

 In this case the scanner findings (which are none (NO ASSERTION)) in the files are overruled by the licensing expert with license concluded (LicenseConcluded) Apache-2.0

-In those cases usually we provide an explanation, why the scanner findings where corrected via "LicenseConcluded".
+In both and similare cases usually we provide an explanation, why the scanner findings where corrected via "LicenseConcluded".
 This explanation is available in the SPDX2TV files as value of the tag "LicenseComments".
 In the above mentioned example the explanation is:
 > The information in the file is:
 >
 > "DT binding documents should be licensed (GPL-2.0-only OR BSD-2-Clause)\n" . $herecurr) && $fix) {$fixed[$fixlinenr] =~ s/SPDX-License-Identifier: .*/SPDX-License-Identifier: (GPL-2.0-only OR BSD-2-Clause)/;
 >
 > This is perl code checking whether some files carry the expected SPDX expressions, thus it is not the licensing of this particular file.

-* There might be files, which carry no license information and there is no hint of the applicable license in any other file of the package.
-Here the conclusion then is "no license known" ("NO ASSERTION").
-We do not "assign" the license which might be available in the root directory to those file, because we cannot be sure whether this is the correct license.
+#### Confirming scanner findings

-* In cases where the scanner matches are correct, we confirm the matches.
+In cases where the scanner matches are correct, we confirm the matches.
 This is outlined in the SPDX2TV files in the tag "LicenseConcluded".

-* We do not provide in the "LicenseComments" "standard" boilerplates, like:
+We do not provide in the "LicenseComments" "standard" boilerplates, like:
 >  Licensed under the Apache License, Version 2.0 (the "License");
 > you may not use this file except in compliance with the License.
 > You may obtain a copy of the License at